UEFA Europa League: Distribution (from 2018–19 to 2020–21)

 Beginning with the 2018–19 tournament, all domestic champions eliminated in the qualifying rounds of the UEFA Champions League will transfer to the Europa League, rather than just teams that are eliminated in the third-qualifying and play-off rounds.
 Europa League qualifying will also provide a separate champions route for these teams, allowing more opportunities for domestic league champions to compete against each other.

+If the Europa League title holders already qualified for the Champions League group stage via their domestic league, the following changes to the access list would be made: